Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/flexcom/spi/master/flexcom_spi_write_read_test_app/readme.md

 ### Setting up [SAMA5D2 Xplained Ultra Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/ATSAMA5D2C-XULT)

-#### Addtional hardware required

-- Two SD Card with FAT32 file system

-#### Setting up the SD Card

-- Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_a5d2_xult.X/binaries/boot.bin)
-- Copy the downloaded boot loader binary( boot.bin) onto the each SD card

 #### Setting up the board

 - To run this demo two [SAMA5D2 Xplained Ultra Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/ATSAMA5D2C-XULT) are required.
 One will be progammed as SPI master and other will be programmed as SPI slave.
-- SDMMC slot used for bootloading the application is SDMMC1 on each board
 - Short jumper JP2 (DEBUG_DIS) on each board
 - Connect Pin 10, 15, 16, 17 on EXT1 of SPI slave to Pin 10, 15, 16, 17 on EXT1 of SPI master
     - Pin 10 - SPI Chip Select